bennylp/saxpy-benchmark/README.md

 OpenCL consists of two things, the **SDK** and the **drivers**.

-The SDK is basically the `cl.h` or `opencl.h` and its supporting headers, optionally `cl.hpp` for the C++ API, and the library file (`OpenCL.lib` on Windows).
+The SDK is basically the `cl.h` or `opencl.h` and its dependency headers, optionally `cl.hpp` for the C++ API, and the library file (`OpenCL.lib` on Windows).

 The drivers are the one that manages the execution of your parallel code (called kernel) in the target device, which can be CPU, GPU, etc.

+If you're on MacOS, OpenCL is already installed by default.

-For the SDK, if you have installed NVidia CUDA SDK, actually it includes OpenCL SDK in its standard `include` and `lib` directories (you can see the locations in the [Makefile](Makefile)).
+If you have installed NVidia CUDA SDK, actually it includes OpenCL SDK in its standard `include` and `lib` directories (you can see the locations in the [Makefile](Makefile)).
 This OpenCL SDK is ready to use.
 But unless you install other drivers, this will only support NVidia cards.
 It doesn't support `cpu` target.

-For more comprehensive SDK, you can get [Intel SDK for OpenCL](https://software.intel.com/en-us/intel-opencl), which is available for Windows and Linux.
+For more comprehensive SDK, you can get [Intel SDK for OpenCL](https://software.intel.com/en-us/intel-opencl), available for Windows and Linux.
 On Windows, it provides nice integration with Visual Studio, which many will appreciate I'm sure.

-Note that this is only the SDK; you still need to download the OpenCL drivers for the hardware that you have.
-For example, the [Intel OpenCL driver](https://software.intel.com/en-us/articles/opencl-drivers) provides the driver for Intel Core and Xeon processors.
-I assume drivers for the graphics cards will be available from the manufacturer's website, or perhaps via Windows Update mechanism.
+For the drivers, the [Intel OpenCL driver](https://software.intel.com/en-us/articles/opencl-drivers) provides the driver for Intel Core and Xeon processors.
+I assume drivers for the graphics cards will be available from the manufacturer's website, or perhaps via Windows Update mechanism if you're on Windows.

 ### Configure and Build